whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 #### A High Standard of Generosity and Service

-(Jesus Christ just seemed normal to people of healthy cultures)
+(Jesus Christ just seemed normal to people of healthy nations)

 Can you imagine if a missionary came to you with stories of an amazing man who gave away everything he had and dedicated his life to feeding the hungry, healing the sick, confronting injustice, and if your reponse was "Yeah, that's just how my people are.
 Jesus Christ sounds like just a normal good man."